 A Shifting Boundary

 The boundary between the troposphere and the stratosphere is called the tropopause, and it isn't constant.
-It's about 8 kilometers (5 miles) above the ground at the poles and about twice that at the equator.
+It's about eight kilometers (five miles) above the ground at the poles and about twice that at the equator.
 The tropopause is an isotherm - a region of stable temperature - below which all of the planet's weather takes place.
 The tropopause typically marks the uppermost limit of cloud activity; instead of rising above this isotherm, large storm clouds typically spread out horizontally in an anvil shape.

 Weather patterns occur in the troposphere because the air near the ground is warmer than the air at higher altitudes; this phenomenon is a result of the fact that the ground absorbs and radiates heat from the sun.
 Because of this negative temperature gradient with respect to altitude, warm air can rise and create a convection current that produces winds and clouds.

 In the stratosphere, where the air pressure is much lower and a ceiling of warmer air prevents convection currents from forming, conditions are more stable.
 There is virtually no turbulence here, which is caused by vertical air movements, and the winds that do exist, although strong, are steady and blow in a horizontal direction.
 Commercial aircraft fly in the lower stratosphere to avoid turbulence.

 Stratospheric Air Pressure

 The ozone layer, located at the top of the stratosphere, is one of the most important features of this atmospheric layer.
 Besides creating a ceiling of warm air that prevents convection currents from forming, it filters out ultraviolet radiation from the sun that would be damaging to life at the surface.